-You’ll then spend the rest of the day at the local village of Gweta to experience and learn more about Botswana village culture.
-Visit a Sekolo (primary school), a Kgotla (traditional governing court), and then a cattle post where you’ll spend the afternoon learning about local life and be treated with a traditional lunch.
+You’ll spend the rest of the day at the local village of Gweta to experience and learn more about Botswana village culture.
+Visit a Sekolo (primary school), a Kgotla (traditional governing court), and a cattle post where you’ll spend the afternoon learning about local life and be treated with a traditional lunch.

 Extend your stay in Botswana to visit the famed Makgadikgadi Pans in the Kalahari Desert and visit a meerkat colony.

 View Our Gallery